-NOTE: The default administrator username and password is "admin".
+Note: The default administrator username is admin and password is admin.
 If the password is lost, the Network Camera must be reset to the factory default settings.
-See "3.8 Resetting to the Factory Default Settings" for more details.
+See "3.8 Resetting to the Factory Default Settings".

 To prevent network eavesdropping when setting the admin password, this can be done via an encrypted HTTPS connection, which requires an HTTPS certificate (see note below).